Brett Tomko: Post-playing career

 In 2016, Tomko played for the Kansas Stars, a team of former Major League players formed by Nate Robertson and Adam LaRoche to participate in the National Baseball Congress World Series.
 He returned for the 2017 tournament, which the Stars won.
 Tomko pitched in the 2019 Hall of Fame Classic at Doubleday Field in Cooperstown.

 In 2022, Tomko joined USA Baseball and served as a pitching coach for the 16U/17U National Team Development Program.
 He worked in the same capacity for the 13U/14U Athlete Development Program in 2023.

 Personal life

 Tomko married Playboy Playmate Julia Schultz (February 1998) in November 2003, and they have twin boys.

 Tomko is an artist.
-As of 2017, he was training with famous sports artist Opie Otterstad.
+In 2017, he was training with famous sports artist Opie Otterstad.

-In 1970, Tomko's father won a contest to name the new NBA expansion team based on Cleveland.
+In 1970, Tomko's father won a contest to name the new NBA expansion team in Cleveland.
 Out of over 11,000 entries in The Plain Dealer, the name Cleveland Cavaliers was picked.
 His entry described the name Cavaliers as "a group of daring, fearless men whose life's pact was never surrender, no matter what the odds."